dmickelson/CVSSendToCard/README.md

-# Simple Selinium Script To Add CVS Deals To Your Card
+# Simple Selenium Python Script To Add CVS Deals To Your Card

 Obviously need to login to your CVS account.